codecrypto-academy/pfm-web2.5-jun25/besu-sdk/README.md

 ## 3. Getting Started

 The library is located in the `besu-sdk/` directory.
-This directory serves a dual purpose: it's a shared Node.js environment for other project scripts and the development home for this library.
+This directory serves a dual purpose: it's a shared Node.js environment for other project scripts in this repository and the development home for this library.

 ### 3.1.
 Installation